New York English Academy

 We believe that there are many great ways to learn English and there is simply no ‘best’ way that works for everyone.
 But our approach is very specific and unique and it might just be the best approach for you.
 Perhaps the only way to find out is to come and try a free lesson, or perhaps even one of our public events, many of which are absolutely free.
 Perhaps you will see why we are the fastest growing school in the region and why so many people of all ages and walks of life and fallen in love with our system.

-Tuscan English Academy is headed by Prof. Shemtov, a native speaker from New York City with more than 18 years’ teaching and consulting experience in New York, Prague, Berlin and Pisa.
+New York English Academy is headed by Prof. Shemtov, a native speaker from New York City with more than 19 years’ teaching and consulting experience in New York, Prague, Berlin and Pisa.

 Prof. Shemtov is certified by both the University of Cambridge and Berlitz and has worked with organizations and professionals of all types and sizes, including top management of multinational corporations and agencies, engineers, scientists, judges, lawyers, doctors, academics, artists, students, etc.